jsrmath/sharp11/docs/note.md

 Sharps the note, without doing any cleanup.
 This means a "C#" becomes a "C##" and a "C##" becomes a "D#".
 For a more useful result, call [`.clean()`](#note-clean) on the result.

 ### <a name="note-flat"></a> flat `.flat()`
 Flats the note, without doing any cleanup.
-This means a "Bb" becomes a "Bbb" and a "Bbb" becomes an "A".
+This means a "Bb" becomes a "Bbb" and a "Bbb" becomes an "Ab".
 For a more useful result, call [`.clean()`](#note-clean) on the result.

 ### <a name="note-shift"></a> shift `.shift(halfSteps)`
 Shifts the note by a given number of half steps, positive or negative, without doing any cleanup.
 For a more useful result, call [`.clean()`](#note-clean) on the result.